How probiotics can boost your health

 - Fight inflammatory diseases like IBS and colitis

-- Reduce the risk and duration of urinary tract and candida infections
+- Reduce the risk and duration of the urinary tract and candida infections

 - Affect mood and reduce stress